 Studies conclude that the first few minutes of hands-only CPR are as effective in adults during a cardiac arrest as standard CPR.
 This is relevant for care given outside of a hospital.

 Prior to initiate CPR, try to get medical help.
-Dial 911 or your local emergency medical service.
+Dial your local emergency number or emergency medical services.
 Ask someone nearby to get an automated external defibrillator (AED).

-Followed by, think of ABC to see in case the person needs CPR:
+Followed by, think of CAB Sequence to see in case the person needs CPR:

-Perform CPR in case there is no breathing and no pulse.
+Perform CPR in case there is no breathing and if unresponsive.

 CPR includes both rescue breathing and applying pressure to the victim's chest.
 Chest compressions should only be performed by someone who knows how to do it.
+However, hands-only chest compressions can be performed by anyone, even without formal training.
 Here’s how you perform the two forms of CPR:

 Here’s a step-by-step process of performing chest compressions: